 So, What Is the Difference Between Via Ferrata and Ziplining?

 Simply put, ziplining is the act of gliding from one platform to another using a steel rope and a pulley.
 Via ferrata, however, is traversing from one area to another by way of iron rungs implanted into the side of a cliff or mountain with a safety harness preventing your fall.
 Both are extremely exciting opportunities to get high above the ground and across large areas.

 Via ferrata, on the other hand, requires one major component that limits its availability to only a certain kind of location.
 To build a via ferrata course, you need a cliff or a mountain, or some sort of vertical wall that iron rungs can be forced into for people to traverse along.
 Like ziplining, people are suspended at high altitudes moving from one area to another.
-However, with via ferrata people must traverse from iron rungs to iron rungs, while hundreds of feet up the side of a cliff or mountain.
+However, with via ferrata people must traverse between iron rungs while hundreds of feet up the side of a cliff or mountain.
 A harness is still equipped, but guests are responsible for attaching themselves to new sections of rope as they move along.
 Many people have compared this form of recreation to rock climbing.